Find online courses made by experts from around the world.

 Strategic Evaluation Of A Company: Tool 2 (New as of July 2015!)

-Ruben is an experienced management consultant and investment adviser.
-He holds a Master of Science degree in Business Engineering and a postgraduate degree in Investment advising & Advanced asset allocation.
+Ruben is an experienced management & strategy consultant and investment adviser.
+He holds a Master of Science degree in Business Engineering and two postgraduate degrees amongst which one in Investment advising & Advanced asset allocation.
+He has also been heavily involved in the implementation and go-to-market of the first Robo advisor in his country and as a subject matter expert (SME) in next generation robo advisors.

-Ruben's passion is investing in companies from a business – like standpoint, i.e. not merely guessing and speculating, but really trying to understand the business and when encountering an exceptional one, investing in it for the mid – to long term.
+Ruben's passion is investing in companies from a business – like vantage point, i.e. not merely guessing and speculating, but really trying to understand the business and when encountering an exceptional one, investing in it for the mid – to long term.
+He focuses mostly on value investing, growth investing and dividend growth investing.